alpeshdgapps/photoid-india-legal/data-deletion.md

 ### AI Processing Provider (Paid Studio-Quality Export)

-When you use the paid studio-quality feature, the selected photo is temporarily transmitted to our third-party AI processing provider for AI background-removal processing.
+When you use the paid studio-quality feature, the photo you capture is temporarily transmitted to our third-party AI processing provider for AI background-removal processing.

 The following applies: